kennysmithed/oels2020/oels_practical_wk6.md

                       }
 ```

-The only slightly intimidating part of that is the first line where we use `jsPsych.data.get().last(1).values()[0]` - that function returns *all* the data from all trials so far, so we have to dig into it to get the last trial (that's what `last(1)` does - if you wanted to go 5 trials back you could do that with e.g. `last(5)`), then that contains a lot of info we don't need so we dig out what we want using the `values()` function (I have no idea what all the other stuff is to be honest), then that gives us a list of which we take the first item (which is what the `[0]` does), and at last we have our `data` from the last trial.
+The only slightly intimidating part of that is the first line where we use `jsPsych.data.get().last(1).values()[0]` to access the last trial. `jsPsych.data.get()` is a jsPsych function that returns *all* the data from all trials so far, so we have to dig into it to get the last trial; that's what `last(1)` does - if you wanted to go 5 trials back you could do that with e.g. `last(5)`.
+So that gives us the last trial, but that contains *a lot* of info we don't need so we dig out what we want using the `values()` function (I have no idea what all the other stuff saved there is to be honest), then that gives us a list of which we take the first item (which is what the `[0]` does), and at last we have our `data` from the last trial.
 In case you are wondering how I figured all that out: I didn't, it's in the [Advanced Options For Trials section](https://www.jspsych.org/overview/trial/) of the jsPsych overview, I just copied it.
 Anyway, once we have our last trial data we just retrieve the info we want (which we saved under `label_selected`), then we set the choices for *this* trial to that label and we are done.
 Phew.

 Or nearly done.
 Of course doing every production trial as a sequence of 3 trials would be a pain, for all the usual reasons, so instead what we are going to do is wrap those three trials up in a function that creates a complex trial with a nested timeline.
 But all the logic and the details are the same - we give the function the image and the label choices, and it builds us a complex trial.
 That's what is in the code below.
 I have made one tiny addition, which is to add some `block` information to the trial data for the crucial click-a-button part of this trial, just like I added `block` information to the observation trials above - this time I note that this is a production trial rather than an observation trial.